 Nancy DuVergne Smith, editorial director, has served as a senior writer/editor at universities, newspapers, and a magazine.
 She teaches writing for the Web.
 Hobbies include reading the longest novels published in English and watercolor painting.

-Jay London, web, print and multimedia writer, is a devout Bostonian with a professional background in marketing for higher education.
-He is an avid Boston sports fan and aspiring handyman who enjoys spending time with his wife and son.
+Jay London, web, print and multimedia writer, is a devout Bostonian with a background in marketing for higher education.
+He is an avid Boston sports fan and aspiring handyman who enjoys spending time with his wife and sons.
 His favorite book is J. Anthony Lukas’s Common Ground.

 Joe McGonegal, email strategist and multimedia writer, taught high-school English before pursuing a career in writing and communications.
 He was a freelance reporter for several years and he also writes creative non-fiction.
 He enjoys running long-distance races and sailing.